 Taken Tuesday evening with fire burning at ~1,800 acres

 I tried taking a picture of the fire yesterday but the fire has spread so much that the smoke clouds aren't uniform like the one up above.
-If I want (I do) to get a better photo I will need to travel up the mountain a bit.
+If I want to get a better photo I will need to travel up the mountain a bit.
 Thankfully there are still areas that are far enough away from the fire where I won't be putting my life at risk.
-The last thing I want to do is put another person's life at risk just so I can take a good photo.
+The last thing I want to do is put mine or another person's life at risk just so I can take a good photo.

 Sunday, June 18, 2017

 So far in the past two weeks, we’ve had two forest fires around Cedar City, Utah, United States of America.
 One being about twenty minutes West near a place called “Old Iron Town”.
 I have a friend living up there so it felt closer than other fires I’ve seen.
 The second fire started yesterday and in that short time, it had engulfed an estimated 957 acres of land as of last night.
 That one’s located at a place called Brian Head it being about 30 miles from Cedar City.
 Evacuations were issued later on that day for 750 people.
 There has been a lot of dead trees up there over the years and this is the first fire that I’ve seen up there since moving to Utah in 2001.

 As for the editing software that I'm using; I'm slowly but surely getting the hang of it, thankfully.
 See you all next week.